alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 ---
 layout: post
-title:  "MAKE A BETTER TITLE YOU IDIOT"
+title:  "\"How Do You Feel About Grad School?\""
 date:   2015-09-28 23:14:00 -0800
 ---

-UGGGHHH GOT DISTRACTED

-Okay here's the cliff notes to myself.

-"So, how do you feel about grad school."
+General structure: small passages of personal stories, followed by more general thoughts.
+AKA, stealing the New York Times thinkpieces structure.

+When I get asked this question, here's how I respond.

+Internally: *Oh god, I have no idea.
-*Oh god.
-Oh jeez, oh jeez, can I deflect this?
+Oh jeez, oh jeez, can I defer this decision?
 Yes?
-Okay, let's deflect this.*
+Okay, let's do that.*

-"Well, I have mixed feelings about it."
+Externally: "Well, I have mixed feelings about it."

+vignettes:
+- First day in the lab (at start of the semester)
+- First day in the lab (for real)
+    - Includes first talk
+- Weekly catchup with a small group, after having done no work.
+- First meeting with grad student

+It's the start of Spring 2014.
+I'm a sophomore and I'm taking my first two CS upper divisions, Algorithms and Artificial Intelligence.
+Well, I had an internship last summer,

 (god that's so tacky.
 Haven't I used that gimmick enough?)